Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Anchoring Measurement

 \subsection{Lexical Anchoring ($\mathcal{A}_{\textup{lex}}$)}

-\begin{definition} Lexical anchoring captures the direct appearance of response tokens within the reasoning chain.
-We quantify this using ROUGE-L recall:
+\begin{definition} Lexical anchoring captures the appearance of response-specific content within the reasoning chain.
+Because many answer words are already licensed by the query itself, we use a question-filtered IDF-weighted recall over answer content tokens:

-where $\mathrm{LCS}(R, A)$ denotes the length of the longest common subsequence between the reasoning trace and the response, and $|A|$ is the token count of the response. \end{definition}
+Here $\mathcal{C}(X)$ denotes the multiset of non-stopword content tokens in text $X$, $\mathcal{C}_{Q}(A)$ removes answer content tokens that already appear in the query, $\mathrm{tf}_X(w)$ is the token frequency of $w$ in text $X$, and $\mathrm{idf}(w)$ is estimated from the response corpus.
+If the denominator is zero, the score is defined as zero. \end{definition}

-While $\mathcal{A}_{\textup{lex}}$ is easily minimized through paraphrasing or lexical substitution, it serves as a baseline indicator of surface-level anchoring.
-However, $\mathcal{A}_{\textup{lex}}$ alone is an insufficient proxy for evaluating the quality of generated reasoning.
+While $\mathcal{A}_{\textup{lex}}$ focuses on answer-specific content words rather than function-word overlap, it remains a surface-level indicator.
+It is therefore an insufficient proxy for evaluating the quality of generated reasoning.
 As in \cref{fig:intuition}, reducing $\mathcal{A}_{\textup{lex}}$ does not guarantee improved downstream performance, because models may simply learn to obscure the same underlying dependence.